 Get a free, printable, 1-page-long summary of the tips here:

-If you would like to read the whole, extended article in the form of a 19-page-long Study Guide, consider joining us on Patreon and download the Study Guide from here:
+If you would like to read the whole, extended article in our Study Guide, consider joining us on Patreon and download the Study Guide from here: